bitmakerla/estela/docs/bitmaker-cloud/kafka.md

 # Bitmaker Cloud Kafka

-Bitmaker Kafka contains all the configurations for the Kafka cluster on Kubernetes.
-Currently, it allows upscaling and downscaling in both brokers and zookeepers.
+The project uses a Kafka cluster as its scheduler to transport scraped items into the database.
+This module contains all the configurations for the Kafka cluster on Kubernetes.
+It currently allows upscaling and downscaling in brokers and zookeepers.

 The script [`consumer.py`](https://github.com/bitmakerla/bitmaker-cloud/blob/main/bitmaker-kafka/consumer.py)
-was created to transfer items from Kafka to the database.
+was created to perform the task of transporting items from Kafka to the database.

 ## Local Setup